hydroflux/abstractor-ws/BACKLOG.md

 ### Armadillo To Do

 - [ ] Create an "review", & "download only" option for execution
+- [ ] Create a final prompt before logging out & closing the browser in order to review documents IF PAID & checkout

 ### Iguana To Do